In-State Tuition: A Look at Establishing Residency

 Private student loans are borrowed directly from private lenders like banks or other financial institutions.
 These loans may have fixed or variable interest rates.
 Unlike the federal student loans available to undergraduate students, which do not require a credit check, private lenders will generally review a borrower’s credit history, among other factors, when making their lending decisions.

-In most cases, private student loans are considered only after all other resources and aid options have been evaluated.
+In general, you’ll want to consider private student loans only after you’ve tapped any federal loan options available to you.
 This is because private lenders do not offer the same protections — such as income-driven repayment plans — to borrowers.

 The Takeaway

-Establishing residency can help a student qualify for in-state tuition, which could lead to serious savings in tuition costs.
-But, as noted earlier, establishing residency for the purpose of qualifying for in-state tuition, especially as a dependent student, can be extremely challenging.
-Some states have reciprocity agreements with other states, which could be one alternative to look into.
+Establishing residency can help a student qualify for in-state tuition, which could lead to a substantial savings in tuition costs.
+Unfortunately, establishing residency for the purpose of qualifying for in-state tuition, especially as a dependent student, can be challenging.
+Some states, however, have reciprocity agreements with other states, which allows you to benefit from lower tuition without establishing residency in a new state.

 SoFi Loan Products